panaversity/learn-agentic-ai/01_ai_agents_first/15_advanced_tools/README.md

 ---

-## Part 4: The Specialist – Stateful Tools (Use with Caution)
+## Part 5: The Specialist – Stateful Tools (Use with Caution)

-Sometimes you need a tool that *remembers* things between calls.
-While the `@function_tool` decorator is best for 99% of cases, you can build a tool from a class to manage internal state.
+While `@function_tool` is best for 99% of cases, you can build a tool from the `FunctionTool` class to manage internal state (memory between calls).

-*   **Use Case:** A counter tool that increments a number each time it's called.

-> **⚠️ Recommendation:** This pattern is complex and can make your agent's behavior harder to predict.
+> **⚠️ Recommendation:** This pattern is complex and can make agent behavior harder to predict.
 Always prefer a simple `@function_tool` if possible.

 ```python
 from agents import FunctionTool